Determination of the SPHARA basis functions for an EEG sensor setup

 Introduction

-A Fourier basis is a solution to Laplace’s eigenvalue problem
+A Fourier basis can be obtained as a solution to Laplace’s eigenvalue problem

 At the beginning we import three modules of the SpharaPy package as well as several other packages and single functions of packages.